mamume/documentation/content/contributing/development/coding_guidelines.rst

   `website_forum` module).
 | The only exception for this rule is the webclient: it simply uses `o_` prefix.

-Avoid creating hyper-specific classes and variables names.
+Avoid creating hyper-specific classes and variable names.
 When naming nested elements, opt for the "Grandchild" approach.

 .. rst-class:: bg-light
 .. example::